 Common Core Standards promote student proficiency in Reading, Writing, Listening, and Research & Inquiry.
 The English department utilizes cooperative strategies and the Houghton McGraw Hill curriculum to improve these four claims.

 ELA teachers encourage independent reading development.
 The reading levels of all students at Santa Fe are measured four times a year using the Student Reading Inventory (SRI).
 Your student should share with you their reading level scores.
-Students should make a practice of reading every night for at least 30 minutes.
-Parents and guardians are encouraged to engage students in their reading by providing a quiet space for reading and an opportunity to check out books at the public library or our school library.
+Students should do a practice reading every night for at least 30 minutes.
+Parents and guardians are encouraged to engage students in their tasks by providing a quiet space for reading and an opportunity to check out books at the public library or our school library.

 The ELA department members meet regularly to discuss, plan and develop appropriate strategies for effective instruction for all learners.